claypotfrog/GNTSP/help/readme.md

-These are the files which are shown in the help page.
+These are the files which are shown in the About screen.